-As AD begins to affect the cerebral cortex, memory loss continues and impairment of other cognitive abilities emerges.
-This stage is referred to as mild AD and is when the clinical diagnosis of the disease is usually made.
+As Alzheimer's disease begins to affect the cerebral cortex, memory loss continues and impairment of other cognitive abilities emerges.
+This stage is referred to as mild Alzheimer's disease and is when the clinical diagnosis of the disease is usually made.

-In the early stages of AD, symptoms can be confused with normal changes that occur with aging.
-Cognitive features of early AD include memory loss, mild anomic aphasia, and visuospatial dysfunction.
+In the early stages of Alzheimer's disease, symptoms might be confused with normal changes that occur with aging.
+Cognitive features of early Alzheimer's disease include memory loss, mild anomic aphasia, and visuospatial dysfunction.

 Mood and personality changes; increased anxiety

 In the moderate stage of Alzheimer's disease, behavior problems, such as wandering and agitation, can emerge.

 Shortened attention span

 Repetitive statements or movement; occasional muscle twitches

 Difficulty with language; problems with reading, writing, and working with numbers

 Difficulty organizing thoughts and thinking logically